-- iv.
-Serving or enforcing (or threatening to serve or enforce) any notice requiring a resident to vacate (including an eviction notice, notice to pay or vacate, notice of unlawful detainer, notice of termination of rental, or notice to comply or vacate (e.g. requiring a non-paying tenant to move to a lesser unit)).
-This prohibition applies to tenancies expiring during the moratorium.
-This prohibition applies unless: - 1. the action is necessary to respond to a significant and immediate risk to the health, safety, or property of others created by the resident, or - 2. the landlord provides at least 60 days' written notice of intent to: - a. personally occupy the premises as a primary residence, orb. sell the property. - v.
-Seeking or enforcing (or threatening to seek or enforce) judicial eviction orders, unless: - 1. the action is necessary to respond to a significant and immediate risk to the health, safety, or property of others created by the resident, or - 2. the landlord provides at least 60 days' written notice of intent to: - a. personally occupy the premises as a primary residence, or - b. sell the property. - vi.
-Retaliating against individuals for invoking their rights or protections under Proclamations 20-19 et seq., or any other state or federal law providing rights or protections for residential dwellings.
-Nothing in this order prevents a landlord from seeking to engage in reasonable communications with tenants to explore re-payment plans in accordance with this order. - c.
-Local law enforcement is prohibited from acting on (i.e., serving or threatening to serve) eviction orders affecting any dwelling, unless: - i. the resident is creating a significant and immediate risk to the health, safety, or property of others, or - ii. the landlord provides at least 60 days' written notice of intent to: - 1. personally occupy the premises as a primary residence, or - 2. sell the property.
+- (1) an affidavit is attached to the eviction or termination of tenancy notice attesting that the action is necessary to respond to a significant and immediate risk to the health, safety, or property of others created by the resident, or - (2) the landlord provides at least 60 days' written notice of intent to: - (a) personally occupy the premises as a primary residence, or - (b) sell the property.

+Such 60-day notice of intent to sell or personally occupy shall be in the form of an affidavit signed under penalty of perjury.

+- vi.
+Retaliating against individuals for invoking their rights or protections under Proclamations 20-19, et seq., or any other state or federal law providing rights or protections for residential dwellings.
+Nothing in this order prevents a landlord from seeking to engage in reasonable communications with tenants to explore repayment plans in accordance with this order. - c.
+Local law enforcement is prohibited from acting on (i.e., serving or threatening to serve) eviction orders affecting any dwelling, unless: - i. the resident is creating a significant and immediate risk to the health, safety, or property of others, or - ii. the landlord provides at least 60 days' written notice of intent to: - (1) personally occupy the premises as a primary residence, or - (2) sell the property.

-NEW: Local law enforcement may serve or otherwise act on eviction orders, including writs of restitution, that contain the findings required by this section.
+Local law enforcement may serve or otherwise act on eviction orders, including writs of restitution, that contain the required findings.